Details: $20-$25 per hour

 - Assist in the planning of club programming schedule

 - Make recommendations regarding members’ needs, program ideas and facility needs

 SKILLS & KNOWLEDGE REQUIRED

-- Holds a minimum Bachelor’s Degree in education, social sciences or human services
+- Holds a minimum Bachelor’s Degree in education, applied science or social sciences.

 - Demonstrated experience working with youth

 - Demonstrated experience in instruction and classroom management